-- Thursday, 10/27 before class: Submit an electronic copy of the draft proposal online. - Thursday, 10/27 @ 2:00pm: Bring enough hard copies for your other peer group members to class.
-During class, you will read the proposal of your peer group member(s), offer written feedback on the form provided, and discuss each other's proposals and feedback. - Tuesday, 11/1 @ 2:00pm: Revised research proposal due in HARDCOPY to my mailbox in WJH.
-Submit your hardcopy revised proposal together with a copy of the marked-up first draft(s) and feedback forms you received in class, and a brief (up to one page) memo discussing what changes you have made in response to the feedback you received. (revised proposal and memo should also be submitted online by this deadline) - Revisions should be based on peer feedback; you will not receive feedback from the instructor on the draft proposal.
-You will receive written and oral feedback on the final proposal; one-on-one meetings will be scheduled will be scheduled between 11/2-10. - Use 12-pt font, 1.5 or double spacing, and 1.25" margins.
+- Thursday, 10/26 before class: Submit an electronic copy of the draft proposal online. - Thursday, 10/26 @ 2:00pm: Bring enough hard copies for your other peer group members to class.
+During class, you will read the proposal of your peer group member(s), offer written feedback on the form provided, and discuss each other's proposals and feedback.
+This class will be extended to 5pm. - Tuesday, 10/31 @ 2:00pm: Revised research proposal due in HARDCOPY to my mailbox in WJH.
+Submit your hardcopy revised proposal together with the marked-up first draft(s) and feedback forms you received in class, and a brief (up to one page) memo discussing what changes you have made in response to the feedback you received. (revised proposal and memo should also be submitted online by this deadline) - Revisions should be based on peer feedback; you will not receive feedback from the instructor on the draft proposal.
+You will receive written and oral feedback on the final proposal; one-on-one meetings will be scheduled will be scheduled between 11/1-10. - Use 12-pt font, 1.5 or double spacing, and 1.25" margins.
 Include page numbers. - Length should be 8-10 pages, not including bibliography.
 Save trees: print double-sided.